dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 #### 8. Wait for the NNS to approve the sale & continue evolving the dapp!
 After the last step, there is nothing more to do for you as the orginal dapp developer to launch the SNS!
-The dapp has been handed over the IC and the NNS is voting on whether the SNS should be launched.
+The dapp has been handed over to the IC and the NNS is voting on whether the SNS should be launched.
 If the proposal is adopted, the SNS decentralization sale will be started with the configurations that you have defined in the [initialization file](predeployment.md).
-If the proposal is rejected, the dapp canisters' controllers are set back to the developers.
-In more details, there are set to the developer principals that you have defined in the [initialization file](predeployment.md).
+If the proposal is rejected, the dapp canisters' controllers are automatically set back to the developer principals that you have defined in the [initialization file](predeployment.md).

 During this time you can further upgrade your dapp canister(s), for